HARI4560/Assignment-flight-api/README.md

 # Assignment-flight-api
-It is a flight price serching API according to source, destination and date.
-It shows flight name and flight price.
+It is a flight price searching API according to Source, Destination and Date.
+It shows the flight name and flight price after the filtered.